 As for the Briess supply of malting barley, most of it dodged severe weather and produced high yields of exceptionally high-quality malt.

 How was this possible?

-On a another note, the transition to exclusively 2-row malts resulted in some minor name changes to a few Briess malts.
-If this affects your business, here’s a link to download the Typical Analysis flyer with names of all standard Briess Malts.
+On another note, the transition to exclusively 2-row malts resulted in some minor name changes to a few Briess malts.
+If this affects your business, download the Typical Analysis flyer with the names of all standard Briess Malts.
 The changes weren’t too drastic: